 Just to be safe, stash flammable and breakable objects in a place where children can’t get at them, and Aunt Linda can’t knock them over with her wine glass.
 Make sure things like wrapping paper, blankets, and mail are away from heating systems and space heaters.
 Lock up vases, your grandmother’s china, and your Precious Moments figurines in a cabinet.

 Plan ahead and communicate with your guests before Thanksgiving Day.
 Choose a menu.
 Talk about potential pot-luck options if you don’t think you can make every course for all the guests.
-If your family and friends chip in and each bring part of the meal, that means less stress on your home appliances!
+If your family and friends chip in and each brings part of the meal, that means less stress on your home appliances!
 Planning will also let you know in advance how many crock pots you’ll need to plug in, so you don’t trip the breaker.
 Having a set plan will make your day easier and lower your stress levels so you can enjoy the holiday.

 If your guests are constantly coming inside and walking out, you’ll lose the warm air your furnace worked so hard to produce.
-Set up a fun area indoors for children and have designated space for adults to socialize and watch the game.
+Set up a fun area indoors for children and have a designated space for adults to socialize and watch the game.
 A halftime game of touch football won’t hurt, but make sure everyone is going out and coming back in together.